When it comes to all the things you might need to store, nothing is quite as precious, and extraordinarily delicate, as your book collection.

 When cleaning your pages with a brush, check for insect eggs, which resemble tiny black seeds and often get lodged in the gutter between pages and the binding.
 If you do find eggs, the only measure you can take is a good, thorough cleaning.

-“Don’t use bug spray or any other kind of spray,” said Richard.
+“Don’t use bug spray or any other kind of spray,” said Davies.
 “It will almost certainly react with the paper and damage the book.”

 Packing books the right way can help keep insects and moisture far away; packing the wrong way will put your books in danger of those “clumsy hands” Eco warned about.